Envirometrix/PredictiveSoilMapping/01-Introduction.md

 pure noise (micro-scale variation and measurement error).

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">The *universal model of soil variation* assumes that there are three major components of soil variation: (1) the deterministic component (function of covariates), (2) spatially correlated component (treated as stochastic) and (3) pure noise.</div>\EndKnitrBlock{rmdnote}
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">The *universal model of soil variation* assumes that there are three major components of soil variation: (1) a deterministic component (function of covariates), (2) a spatially correlated component (treated as stochastic) and (3) pure noise.</div>\EndKnitrBlock{rmdnote}

 The deterministic part of the equation describes that part of the